 - insolvency disputes.

-We hear appeals against decisions made by the County Court, Magistrates’ Court, Children’s Court, Coroners Court and Victorian Civil and Administrative Tribunal (VCAT).
+We hear appeals against decisions made by the County Court, Magistrates’ Court, Children’s Court, Coroners Court and the Victorian Civil and Administrative Tribunal (VCAT).

 We also hear appeals against a decision made by a Supreme Court judge, associate judge and judicial registrar , appeals against decisions made by government bodies in Victoria and judicial reviews.

-Each type of civil proceeding is managed differently depending on the law that applies and the Division and List that manages that type of case.
+Each type of civil proceeding is managed differently depending on the law that applies and the division and list that manages that type of case.
 Most civil proceedings are heard in the Commercial Court and Common Law Division.